 In about 10 percent of affected individuals, the cause of Lennox-Gastaut syndrome is unknown.
 These individuals have no history of seizures, neurological problems, or delayed development.

 Most cases of Lennox-Gastaut syndrome are sporadic, which means they occur in people with no history of the disorder in their family.
-When Lennox-Gastaut syndrome is associated with a genetic change, the mutation is usually not inherited but occurs as a random (de novo) event during the formation of reproductive cells (eggs or sperm) in an affected person's parent or in early embryonic development.
+When Lennox-Gastaut syndrome is associated with a genetic change, the variant is usually not inherited but occurs as a random (de novo) event during the formation of reproductive cells (eggs or sperm) in an affected person's parent or in early embryonic development.
 However, 3 to 30 percent of people with this condition have a family history of some type of epilepsy, indicating that inherited genetic factors may play a role in some cases of Lennox-Gastaut syndrome.

 Other Names for This Condition

-- childhood epileptic encephalopathy with diffuse slow spikes and waves
+- Childhood epileptic encephalopathy with diffuse slow spikes and waves

 Additional Information & Resources

 Genetic and Rare Diseases Information Center

 Scientific Articles on PubMed